-Series PWF and Series PWF8 securities are offered through our Private Wealth Solutions to certain high net worth investors who are enrolled in a dealer-sponsored fee-for-service or wrap program, who are subject to an asset-based fee rather than commissions on each transaction and who invest at least \$100,000.
-Investors in Series PWF8 securities also want to receive a monthly cash flow of 8% per year.
-Effective June 1, 2018, Series PWF and Series PWF8 securities were consolidated into Series F8 securities, respectively.
+Series PWF securities are offered through our Private Wealth Solutions to certain high net worth investors who are enrolled in a dealer-sponsored fee-for-service or wrap program, who are subject to an asset-based fee rather than commissions on each transaction and who invest at least \$100,000.
+Effective June 1, 2018, Series PWF securities were consolidated into Series F securities.